 Don’t worry that these products have “nose” and “paw” in their names.
 Each one works just as well all over the body.

 Paw Soother by Natural Dog Company

-3 frequently asked questions about hot spots
+Frequently asked questions about hot spots on dogs

 Will dog hot spots go away on their own?